AlexsLemonade/reproducible-research/instructor_notes/08_script-content-organization.md

 * Instruct trainees to open their terminal and navigate to the `rrp-workshop-exercises/analyses/mutation_counts/` directory with `cd` (if they weren't there before), and then run the following code that:
   * Processes the Medulloblastoma MAF file with the R script
-  * Renders the Rmarkdown notebook from the command line
+  * Renders the R Markdown notebook from the command line
   * Note that the LGAT MAF file will likely have previously been run, but if it wasn't, run it here too!

     ```sh